gsoulie/Mobile-App-Development/ionic-2.md

 ###Usage

 this has traditionally been a pain point in JavaScript.
 Fat arrows fix it by capturing the meaning of this from the surrounding context.
-So it is very useful in case of fire callback after a window closing event.
+So it is very useful in case of calling asynchronous callback after a window closing event.

 use case :